Why is Resilience Important for Catholics?

 Resilience and Being a Catholic

-Resilience is an important ability for Catholics because these three resilience definitions map on to three important themes of Jesus’ ministry.
+Resilience is an essential ability for Catholics because these three resilience definitions map onto three crucial themes of Jesus’ ministry.
+It is not just a psychological concept, but a spiritual one that can help us understand and live out our faith more fully.

 Healing From Trauma